 Davidow’s third point is perhaps the most surprising.
 He observes how time and time again, great technological breakthroughs are nearly sabotaged by marketing people.

-It was the marketing department which tried to stop the brilliant engineer Ted Hoff from inventing the microprocessor, a device they saw no need for on the market at that time (the inspiration for which was Hoff’s irritation at customers for “trying to solve the wrong problem“).
+It was the marketing department which tried to stop the brilliant engineer Ted Hoff from inventing the microprocessor, a device they saw no need for (the inspiration for which was Hoff’s irritation at customers for “trying to solve the wrong problem“).

 Davidow might very well have been ‘head of sales and marketing’, but deep down never lost his roots in engineering and seem to agree fully with his friend Dave Packard, whom he quotes saying that “marketing is too important to be left to the marketing department”.
 In Davidow’s own words: